towhee-io/towhee/docs/get-started/data-collection.md

 This python code reads much more naturally for computer vision engineers and researchers.

 Operator dispatch contains a hub-based resolve that loads operators from [towhee hub](https://towhee.io).
-This will greatly accelerate your daily work with the help from the towhee community:
+This will accelerate your daily work with the help of the towhee community:

 ```python
 dataset = DataCollection.from_glob('path_train/*.jpg') \